-Installation diagrams in Chapter 4 of this manual identify the location of the holes in the base plate through which the equipment can be bolted to the floor.
-If the UPS is to be located on a raised floor, it should be mounted on a pedestal suitably designed to accept the UPS point loading (more than 150 kg).
+Installation diagrams in [Chapter 4 Installation drawing](#) of this manual identify the location of the holes in the base plate through which the equipment can be bolted to the floor.
+If the UPS is to be located on a raised floor, it should be mounted on a pedestal suitably designed to accept the UPS point loading.